epfml/kubernetes-setup/README.md

 If you are new to docker, have a look at this very simple [Dockerfile](https://github.com/epfml/kubernetes-setup/blob/master/templates/pod-simple/Dockerfile).
 You should guess what is happening and add your own config.

 Put your gaspar id after `NB_USER=` and your uid after `NB_UID=`.\
-You can get you uid by using the `id` commmand on a cluster.
+You can get you uid by using the `id` command on a cluster.

 The `FROM` line allows you to choose an image to start from.
 You can choose from images on the [Dockerhub](https://hub.docker.com/) (or elsewhere).